material-components/material-components-web/packages/mdc-textfield/README.md

 `setHelperTextContent(content: string) => void` | Sets the content of the helper text `updateOutline() => void` | Updates the focus outline for outlined text fields

-`MDCTextFieldFoundation` supports multiple optional sub-elements: line ripple, helper text, icon, label, and outline.
+`MDCTextFieldFoundation` supports multiple optional sub-elements: line ripple, helper text, icon, and outline.
 The foundations of these sub-elements must be passed in as constructor arguments to `MDCTextFieldFoundation`.